-As part of our audit of the financial statements for the year ended 31 December 2014, we have read the Directors' report for the purpose of identifying whether there are material inconsistencies between this report and the audited financial statements.
-This report is the responsibility of the respective preparers.
-Based on reading this report we have not identified material inconsistencies between this report and the audited financial statements.
-However, we have not audited this report and accordingly do not express an opinion on this report.
+As part of our audit of the financial statements for the year ended 31 December 2015, we have read the Directors' Report for the purpose of identifying whether there are material inconsistencies between this report and the audited financial statements.
+The Directors' Report is the responsibility of the directors'.
+Based on reading the Directors' Report we have not identified material inconsistencies between this report and the audited financial statements.
+However, we have not audited the Directors' Report and accordingly do not express an opinion thereon.